 In this definition, α is any angle, and sine is a y-coordinate of the point of intersection between a unit circle and a line from the origin, making an angle of α.
 Sounds complicated, but if you look at the picture, everything should be clear.
 For a unit circle, the radius is – of course – equal to , so the sine is:

-Look at the picture again - do you understand now where does the Pythagorean trigonometric identity come from?
+Look at the picture again – do you understand where the Pythagorean trigonometric identity comes from?

 Other important properties of a sine function: